technoroots/blog/content/blog/post-2.md

 ansible -i ansible-inventory.ini appservers -b -m user -a "name=sam append=yes groups=wheel" # user sam added to additional group called wheel
 ```

+We hope that you are able to set up your basics right from here.Lets move to second part and learn about some more ansible stuff.